pulumi/pulumi-hugo/themes/default/content/blog/introducing-the-puluminaries/index.md

 <img src="paul-hicks.png" width="200" height="200" alt="Paul Hicks"/>
 <a data-track="github" href="https://github.com/tenwit"><i class="fab fa-github"></i></a>

-Paul is one of the most prolific helpers in [Pulumi Community Slack](https://slack.pulumi.com/)!
-Chances are, if you see a great answer to a question in Slack, it came from Paul.
+Paul seems to have an answer to everything.
+He is ever-present in the Pulumi Community, sharing his knowledge to folks who are just getting started, but also bringing to bear his real-world expertise in complex Pulumi implementations.
+Chances are, if you see a great answer to a question in [Pulumi Community Slack](https://slack.pulumi.com/), it came from Paul.

 ### Ringo De Smet